 Basically, I was challenged to create six unique layouts all from the same kit.

-So there we have it in a nut shell, the top 13 list of advantages and key differences that you can arm yourself with when anyone questions your choice to digiscrap instead of using paper scrapbooking supplies exclusively.
-Admittedly I never really got into paper scrapbooking for a variety of reasons … the main one being that I thought my paper pages totally sucked … but … I think that my digital pages totally rock!
+So there we have it in a nut shell, the top 16 list of advantages and key differences that you can arm yourself with when anyone questions your choice to digiscrap instead of using paper scrapbooking supplies exclusively.
+Admittedly, I never really got into paper scrapbooking for a variety of reasons, the main one being that I thought my paper pages totally sucked.
+Conversely, I think that my digital pages totally rock!

 Be that as it may, to help you get started I’ve thrown together a little free gift for you to download.
 The tiny bow that you see in the layout above I’ve recoloured into a set so that you can use them on your own pages.